Kaitlynpham-ng/spatial-query-algorithms/README.md

 def sequential_skyline(points):
-    """
-    Algorithm 1 — Brute-force sequential scan.

-    WHY: correct baseline to verify BBS and divide-and-conquer results.
-    HOW: for each point i, vectorize "is any other point dominating i?" with numpy.
-    """
     n = len(points)  # Total number of points
     if n == 0:  # Empty dataset
         return []  # No skyline points